seasketch/geoprocessing/website/docs/tutorials/sampleproject.md

 The import process will:

 - reproject your data to the WGS84 reference system, if not already (for ease of use with Turf.JS)
+- split any features that cross the 180 degree [antimeridian](../antimeridian/Antimeridian.md)
 - reduce the source dataset down to only the necessary attributes (saving network bandwidth later)
 - output a new file in the cloud-optimized flatgeobuf format to the `data/dist` directory.
 - register the datasource in `project/datasources.json`, along with metadata.
 This allows you to: